info201b-2022-spring/final-projects-nutrition-obesity-legis/README.md

 * What is the general state of American health related to physical activity/inactivity?

-* Is there examples of systems in place that have proven data to improve physical activity?
+* Are there examples of systems in place that have proven data to improve physical activity?

-* Is there any regional trends for where physical activity, nutrition, and obesity are better or worse?
+* Are there any regional trends for where physical activity, nutrition, and obesity are better or worse?

 # Finding Data
 ## CDC Nutrition and Physical Activity and Obesity Legislation data set